 A District Attorney (DA) is the prosecuting officer of a criminal case (i.e., the official who represents the government in the prosecution of criminal offenses).
 However, it is important to remember that the DA's job is to get convictions.
 In some jurisdictions the DA's office will refuse to communicate with defendants and, even if they will speak to you, there are risks involved in communicating with the prosecution.

 The first risk is that you may overlook opportunities to defeat the charges against you without discussing the case with the DA.
 The other risk is that you may reveal facts or strategy that worsen your situation.

 Below are links to DAs offices in Wisconsin by county.
 To suggest a resource for this page, please e-mail us.

 If you've been charged with a crime in Wisconsin, you don't need to face the prosecutor alone.
 An experienced attorney can help you understand your case, plan your defense strategy, and do the talking for you.
-Contact qualified local legal counsel for a free initial case review to get started.
+Get started by contacting an experienced criminal defense lawyer today.